mikirosario/cub3d/readme.txt

 **
-** To draw a map, write 0 for a floor, 1 for a wall, 2 for a sprite and ** N, S, E or W for the player starting location, where the letter will ** specify which direction the player will be pointing in at the start.
+** To draw a map, write 0 for a floor, 1 for a wall, 2 for a sprite and ** N, S, E or W for the player starting location, where the letter will ** specify which direction the player will be facing at the start.
 **
 ** Any map shape is fine, but the player MUST be within an area bounded by ** walls.
 You MUST use only the space bar to shape your map.
 Tabs will NOT be